-Portfolio management [8] is concerned with constructing a portfolio of securities (e.g., stock, bonds, mutual funds [13], etc.) that maximizes the investor's utility.
-In a previous study [14], we constructed mutual fund (MF) portfolios using an argumentation based decision making framework.
+Portfolio management [21] is concerned with constructing a portfolio of securities (e.g., stock, bonds, mutual funds [32], etc.) that maximizes the investor's utility.
+In a previous study [34], we constructed mutual fund (MF) portfolios using an argumentation based decision making framework.
 We developed rules that characterize the market and different investor types policies using evaluation criteria of fund performance and risk.
 We also defined strategies for resolving conflicts over these rules.
 Furthermore, the developed application can be used for a set of different investment policy scenarios and supports the investor/portfolio manager in composing efficient MF portfolios that meet his investment preferences.
-The traditional portfolio theories ([8], [11], [12]) were based on unidimensional approaches that did not fit to the multidimensional nature of risk ([3]), and they did not capture the complexity presented in the data set.
-In [14], this troublesome situation was resolved by the high level of adaptability in the decisions of the portfolio manager or investor when his environment is changing and the characteristics of the funds are multidimensional that was demonstrated by the use of argumentation.
+Traditional portfolio theories ([21], [30], [31]) have been based on unidimensional approaches that do not fit to the multidimensional nature of risk ([8]), and they do not capture the complexity presented in the data set.
+In [34], this troublesome situation was resolved by the high level of adaptability in the decisions of the portfolio manager or investor, when his environment is changing and the characteristics of the funds are multidimensional, that was demonstrated by the use of argumentation.